obophenotype/brain_data_standards_ontologies/src/ontology/README-editors.md

-These notes are for the EDITORS of bdscratch
+./These notes are for the EDITORS of bdscratch

 This project was created using the [ontology development kit](https://github.com/INCATools/ontology-development-kit).
 See the site for details.